No One Like Papa; How to Say Daddy in Italian

 Reminding your father that you love him can brighten his day as well.
 This is the simplest phrase that you can use to say “I love you” to your father.
 This is another versatile saying because the variable papà can be interchanged as needed.

-This video explains how to properly pronounce papà in Italian:
+This link explains how to properly pronounce papà in Italian.

 Names of Other Family Members in Italian